zandermd/liri-node-app/README.md

 # Requirements

--Make a Node.js app that depends on user input from the command line.
+* Make a Node.js app that depends on user input from the command line.
--Integrate Bands In Town, Spotify, and OMDb APIs via the appropriate NPM modules.
+* Integrate Bands In Town, Spotify, and OMDb APIs via the appropriate NPM modules.
--Use API calls and parse through returned JSON objects, outputting them in a specified format.
+* Use API calls and parse through returned JSON objects, outputting them in a specified format.
--Read commands and queries from file.
+* Read commands and queries from file.

 # Technologies Used

--Node.js
+* Node.js
--JavaScript
+* JavaScript
--Bands In Town API
+* Bands In Town API
--Spotify API
+* Spotify API
--OMDb API
+* OMDb API